leandromoh/Curryfy/README.md

 So for a delegate with `N` parameters, there are `(2^N)-2` (2 to the power of N, minus 2) overloads available (see [powerset](https://en.wikipedia.org/wiki/Power_set)).
 The `-2` overloads not avaible are the one with no parameters and the one with all parameters, which is the delegate itself.

+- `PartialDiscardActionExtensions` and `PartialDiscardFuncExtensions` classes
+Provides methods for partial application on delegates, without respecting parameters order.
+It is similar to `Partial Subset` classes, however in the method call these one rely on arguments
+position rather than their names.
+Which can be more convenient in some situations.

 ## Core concepts

 Consider the code snippet below as part of all examples: